 If you are regularly using a different corticosteroid (such as prednisone), you should not stop using it unless directed by your doctor.
 You may have withdrawal symptoms if the drug is suddenly stopped.
 Some conditions (such as asthma, allergies) may become worse when the drug is suddenly stopped.
 To prevent withdrawal symptoms (such as weakness, weight loss, nausea, muscle pain, headache, tiredness, dizziness), your doctor may direct you to slowly lower the dose of your old medication after you are using budesonide.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.
 See also Precautions section.

 You may notice a benefit within 2-8 days of starting this drug.
 It may take up to 4-6 weeks of regular use before the full benefit of this drug takes effect.
-Keep track of how often you need to use your quick-relief inhaler and tell your doctor.
-If your quick-relief inhaler does not seem to work as well or if you need to use more than usual of your quick-relief inhaler for 2 or more days in a row, seek immediate medical attention.
+Tell your doctor if your symptoms do not improve or if they worsen.

 Additional Pulmicort Respules Information